-- The impacts of the offshore construction of Hornsea Three have been assessed on fish and shellfish 3.11.1.1 ecology.
-The environmental impacts arising from the construction of Hornsea Three the Project are listed in Table 3.11 above along with the maximum design scenario against which each construction phase impact has been assessed. - 3.11.1.2 A description of the potential effect on fish and shellfish receptors caused by each identified impact is given below.
+The impacts of the offshore construction of Hornsea Three have been assessed on fish and shellfish 3.11.1.1 ecology.
+The potential impacts arising from the construction of Hornsea Three are listed in Table 3.11, along with the maximum design scenario against which each construction phase impact has been assessed.
+A description of the potential effect on fish and shellfish receptors caused by each identified impact is given below.